Crock Pot Thanksgiving Whole Turkey Recipe

 If you are making gravy, be sure to save that liquid.

-While this recipe is for the whole bird, you can easily do this with bone-in turkey breast or boneless turkey breast too.
+While this recipe is for the whole bird, you can easily do it with bone-in or boneless turkey breast, too.

 How To Store The Turkey